By Charles S. Garabedian

 Over the past two years, I lost track of this story in the news.
 Today this case came to mind again, and I wondered why I had not heard anything more about it.
 I found out why.
 The ACLU of Louisiana and the Sabine Parish Board of Education had quietly settled the case under legal oversight by the U.S. District Court before it could go to an actual trial.

 The public school system I matriculated through many decades ago was cornered into such an agreement for limited and far less outrageous allegations of First Amendment violations, and the terms of the agreement were harsh.
-The terms of that legal agreement were not nearly as harsh as the ones in the Sabine Parish agreement.
+However, the terms of that legal agreement were not nearly as harsh as the ones in the Sabine Parish agreement.
 In my opinion, the Sabine Parish agreement represented nothing less than an old-fashioned, ever lovin’ ass kicking.
 If you would like to read both the text of the original complaint against the Sabine Parish School Board and the text of the settlement agreement, you may do so by clicking on the following safe links:

-Do Christian fundamentalist and conservative evangelical doctrine in public schools will somehow lead them to a real and honest faith in Jesus Christ?
+Do Christian fundamentalist and conservative evangelical school teachers seriously believe that using fundie doctrines to bully and assault children will somehow lead them to a real and honest faith in Jesus Christ?
 I seriously doubt it.
-If I had been treated like the child C.C. was allegedly treated, I would have wanted to get as far away from Christianity as I could possibly get and never have anything to do with it again.
-I wonder how a fundie child from Sabine Parish would have fared in a Hawaiian public school system where there is a long history of minority, white Christian children being mistreated at the hands of Buddhist and Shinto school officials and students?
-I still maintain my belief that Christian fundamentalism and conservative evangelicalism are the two biggest atheist-making and agnostic-making enterprises in the United States.
+If I had been treated like the child named C.C. was allegedly treated, I would have wanted to get as far away from Christianity as I could possibly get and never have anything to do with it again.
+I wonder how a fundie child from Sabine Parish would have fared in a Hawaiian public school system where there is a long history of minority, white Christian children being mistreated at the hands of Buddhist and Shinto public school officials, teachers, and students?